saad138/fraud-detection/README.md

 Recall: The percentage of actual fraud cases correctly identified by the model.
 F1-Score: The harmonic mean of precision and recall, providing a balanced evaluation for imbalanced datasets.
 ROC-AUC: The area under the Receiver Operating Characteristic curve, indicating the model's ability to discriminate between fraudulent and non-fraudulent transactions.
-Results:
-The Random Forest and Decision Tree models provided strong results in terms of accuracy but showed varying performance in precision and recall due to class imbalance.
-The Graph Neural Networks (GraphSAGE and GCN), being more advanced models, demonstrated strong performance, particularly in capturing complex relationships between transactions.
-The MLP also performed well but was outperformed by the GNN models in capturing non-linear patterns in the data.